Jobs for Teenagers: 28 Great Ways to Make Money & Get Experience

 1. Newspaper delivery person

 Delivering newspapers and flyers can be a good way to make some spending money and get a bit of exercise.
-The average hourly wage for newspaper delivery people works out to about $7.88.1 But how much money you earn depends on how many papers you deliver (and how often you deliver them).
+The median hourly wage for newspaper delivery people works out to about $10.21.1 But how much money you earn depends on how many papers you deliver (and how often you deliver them).
 Some routes are daily, while others are two or three times a week.
 And some require you to work very early in the morning.
 You'll be expected to deliver papers on all scheduled days, rain or shine.

 3. Employee in a parent's business